-As shown in Figure 27 (a) (thermocouples 1 to 9 and 89 to 94 on the unexposed side), all locations show an increase in temperatures at about 470 s.
-This may be an indication that flames penetrated through the floor at this time.
-This time is also close to the time recorded by the flame-sensing device towards the end of the test.
-In addition,

-Figure 21 shows time-temperature curves at different heights at the middle of different quadrants of the first storey.
-As illustrated in the figure, there was an increase in temperatures at about 470 s indicating the possibility of flames penetrating to the unexposed side of the floor and hot smoke migrating to the upper storeys.
+Figure 36 (thermocouples 1 to 9 and 89 to 94 on the unexposed side) shows an increase in temperatures at about 470-480 s.
+This also indicates that flames breached the floor at this time.
+This time was also close to the time recorded by the flame-sensing device towards the end of the test.
+In addition, Figure 23 shows time-temperature curves at different heights at the middle of different quadrants on the first storey.
+As illustrated in the figure, there was an increase in temperatures at about 470-480 s indicating the possibility of flames penetrating to the unexposed side of the floor and hot smoke migrating to the upper storeys.